ikebana-ui/ikebana/readme.md

 ## Contributing

-You are welcome to contribute components to Ikebana.
+You are welcome to contribute components to Ikebana; just fork this repo and send us a pull request.
 Please read the [Contributing](https://github.com/ikebana-ui/ikebana/wiki/Contributing) wiki for more details.

+### Creating a new component

+Use `gulp create --name <component-name>` to create a new component.
+This will create a new directory under `lib/components/<component-name>`.

+### Developing a component

+Use `gulp server` to fire up a live-reload server.
+You can then open `http://localhost:4000/<component-name>/<component-name>.html` and start development.
+The live-reload server will watch the `lib/components` folder and reload your browser upon detecting changes.

+### Distributing a component

+Use `gulp dist` to create a distributable version of all the components.

 ## License